ExceptionHasOccured/InTime/docs/hardware.md

 ## Buzzer
 The buzzer acts as another form of time indication, just on a larger scale that is counted in 10 second periods.
 ### Interactions
-Variable *buzzerTime* increases by 1 every millisecond.
+Variable *buzzerTime* increases by 50 every 50 milliseconds.
 **Every 1 second (*buzzerCount* == 1000, 2000, ..., 9000):**
 - Medium pitch
 - Quiet